 Immunodeficiency disorders can be caused by:

-Many drugs that doctors use to block inflammation can weaken your immune system.
-Such drugs are called immunosuppressants.
-An example is a corticosteroid drug, like prednisone.
+Many medicines that doctors use to block inflammation can weaken your immune system.
+Such medicines are called immunosuppressants.
+An example is a corticosteroid, like prednisone.
 Sometimes doctors give you immunosuppressants because your immune system is attacking your own body (an autoimmune disorder What problems can the immune system have?
 The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more ).

 Getting frequent infections, such as a sinus infection Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more , bronchitis Acute Bronchitis Your bronchi are the tubes that carry air into your lungs.
 Bronchitis is when the bronchi become swollen and irritated.
 Acute bronchitis starts suddenly, usually over a few days.
 Acute bronchitis... read more , pneumonia Pneumonia Pneumonia is an infection deep in your lungs.
 The infection involves the small air sacs in your lungs (alveoli).
 Pneumonia is different from infection of the air passages (bronchi) in your lungs... read more , or ear infection Ear Infection (Acute Otitis Media) Your middle ear is a hollow space behind your eardrum.
 The middle ear contains 3 tiny bones that send your eardrum's vibrations to the nerves in your inner ear.
-Different parts of your ear can... read more
+Acute otitis media is a painful... read more

 Lots of mouth sores